 6. Consider the Timing

-Remember how we said a personalized recap video doesn’t necessarily have to summarize the past year?
+Remember how we said a personalised recap video doesn’t necessarily have to summarise the past year?
 It also doesn’t have to happen at the end of the year.

 For example, recapping a customer’s electricity use over the summer is a great idea if you’re a utilities provider.
 That’s exactly what National Grid did.
 With temperatures (and AC bills) on the rise, they took the opportunity to educate customers about their energy consumption last summer.

 After showing how many hours of energy customers used and how that compared to neighboring houses, they point out a way for the viewer to save even more electricity with National Grid’s energy efficiency program.
 This helps customers work toward a lower bill next summer and a more sustainable future.

 Take your personalisation a step further by leveraging user-generated content.
 A year in review is centred around your customer, so why not allow them to tell their own story?